-Mellen.
-After a few moment's convictim, and found her in her chamber.
-He was full of smiles and pretended us both. that his love for her increased at every interview.
+victim, and found her in her chamber.
+He was full of smiles and pretended that his love for her increased at every interview.
 Jane did not receive him as cordially as usual, and he noticed it, and thanked Heaven that he had sought another boarding house for her.
 She scarcely answered his questions, or made any remarks for some time; but kept her eyes fastened upon him in a fixed gaze.
 There was a pause for a few moments, during which both were much occupied with their thoughts.
 At last Jane broke the silence in a voice whose tones sunk deep into his heart.
 'Did you leave your wife and daughter Ida, well, this evening?' she asked.

-He suddenly started, and his countenance betrayed signs of guilt, in spite of all his powers of self-control, which were great and usually at his command.
-'Now, my dear Jane, you're joking,' he replied, after a short pause.
+He suddenly started, and his countenance betrayed signs of guilt, in spite of all his powers of self-control which were great and usually at his command. ' Now, my dear Jane, you're joking, he replied, after a short pause.